The 9 Best Game Improvement Irons

 Price (7 clubs): $787

-For players with slower swing speeds who can’t quite launch these strong-lofted (28.5-degree 7-iron) clubs, the High Launch edition simply offers weaker lofts for easier launch, at the expense of a little bit of distance.
+For players with slower swing speeds who can’t quite launch the strong-lofted (28.5-degree 7-iron) irons optimally, there's a High Launch edition.
+Weaker lofts mean easier launch at the expense of a little bit of distance.

-However, if any version of the JPX923 Hot Metal irons are in your bag, distance won’t be a concern.
-Mizuno has equipped these irons with Nickel Chromoly, which it says boosts ball speed so much that its engineers had to pivot their focus to feel and stopping power.
-What a nice problem to have.
+However, if any of the JPX923 Hot Metal irons are in your bag, distance won’t be a concern.
+Mizuno equipped these with Nickel Chromoly.
+Mizuno says that boosts ball speed so much that its engineers had to pivot their focus to feel and stopping power.

 Pros: